Adding and pinning

 Sometimes an item is pinned in the Cluster but it actually fails to pin on the allocated IPFS daemons because of different reasons:

-- The IPFS deamon is down or not responding
+- The IPFS daemon is down or not responding

 - The pin operation times out or errors